ingadhoc/purchase/purchase_usability/README.rst

 #.
 Add print PO on purchase and done status
 #.
 Add button to force "invoiced" only for admin with tec features
 #.
 Add button to change the currency and update the prices of the order lines
+#.
+Add button to update Price Unit for each lines in the order.

 On purchase lines:
 #.
 Add delivery status and invoice status on purchase lines